swift-nav/sora-device-client/README.md

 ### Python Dependencies

 We manage python dependencies with [Poetry](https://python-poetry.org/).
 They are recorded in `pyproject.toml`.
 Note that there are dev and prod dependencies.

-You will need to install the poetry cli to use it
+You will need to install the poetry cli to use it.
+On macOS this may be done with homebrew.
 ```bash
 brew install poetry
 ```
+For platform independent installation instruction, see <https://python-poetry.org/docs/#installing-with-pipx>.
+Note that asdf can also manage poetry installations: <https://github.com/asdf-community/asdf-poetry>.

 And then install the dependencies:
 ```bash
 poetry install